zoyanhui/dailycoding/Lexial vs. Dynamic Scoping.md

 # Lexical vs. Dynamic Scoping
 The scoping rules of a ProgrammingLanguage dictate how FreeVariables - symbol names which are found in the body of a scope (a function, macro, class, whatever) but not defined there - are resolved.

-There are several different strategies,
+There are several different strategies:

 1. Very rare language disallow free references, except pre-defined set of symbols(called keywords or special forms).

 2. Two scoping level only, global and local.
 Like C and many assemblers.

 3. Lexical Scoping.
 If a variable isn't found in a given scope, the enclosing scope is searched; repeating until the outermost scope is reached.
 Used by CommonLisp, SchemeLanguage, AlgolLanguage, PascalLanguage, and many other modern languages.

 4. DynamicScoping (early dialects of Lisp, CommonLisp special variables, exported environment variables in UnixOs): The caller is checked for a binding for the variable; if one is found, it is used.
 Otherwise, the caller's caller is checked, and so on.
 If no definition is found, it is either an error or a default value is used, depending on the semantics of the language.

 ## Lexical Scoping